kayler-renslow/arma-commands-syntax/README.md

 tool (the tool is not publicly available).

 ## Progress
-All commands up through Arma 3 version 1.70 have been converted (2102 total conversions).
+All commands up through Arma 3 version 1.76 have been converted (2123 total conversions).
 Phew.

-THANK GOD IT'S OVER.
-[Celebrate?](https://www.youtube.com/watch?v=3GwjfUFyY6M)

 ## How-to Use
 ### Intro